-We commit a majority of Enda profits to community development initiatives.
+We commit 2% of our revenues to community development initiatives.
 We then work with development experts to find impactful projects where the Enda Community has an opportunity to make a difference.
 Finally we engage the global community of Enda runners to learn about the finalists and select which project the global Enda Community should support.

 Only Enda customers who registered to take part in the Enda Community Foundation (formerly Enda Community Giving) can participate.
 Didn’t register?
 Not to to worry: you can still register.